 What does membership entail?

 Alliance members will be kept informed via occasional emails.
-They have the opportunity to provide feedback, ideas and assist in various projects at various levels, if they wish to.
+They have the opportunity to provide feedback, ideas and assist in projects at various levels.